altayaydemir/altay-dot-wtf/data/blog/how-do-I-read.md

 > &mdash; **Scott Young** (Ultralearning)

 We memorize our actions better compared to what we perceive.
-Connecting the dots is much easier if you are the one who places them.
+Connecting the dots is much easier if we are the one who place them.
 So the intention is to build a simple mental modal of what each chapter says.

-So here's what I am trying to do:
+So here's what I'm trying to do:

 1. Take byte-sized notes while reading.
 2. Chunk by topic.